Election and Terms of Office of Board Members

 According to Sampo's Articles of Association, the company's Board of Directors comprises no fewer than three and no more than ten members elected by shareholders at the Annual General Meeting ("AGM").

-On 10 February 2016 Sampo plc’s Board of Directors updated Sampo’s Policy on Diversity as regards the Board of Directors of Sampo.
-According to the Policy, when electing the Board of Directors the aim is to ensure that the Board as a whole for the purpose of its work possesses the requisite knowledge of and expertise in the social, business and cultural conditions of the regions and markets in which the main activities of the Group are carried out.
+According to Sampo’s Policy on Diversity as regards the Board of Directors of Sampo, when electing the Board of Directors the aim is to ensure that the Board as a whole for the purpose of its work possesses the requisite knowledge of and expertise in the social, business and cultural conditions of the regions and markets in which the main activities of the Group are carried out.
 A broad set of qualities and competences, diversity, including age, gender, geographical provenance and educational and professional background, is an important factor to take into consideration.
 According to the Policy on Diversity, and in compliance with the Corporate Governance Code, it is also important that the person to be elected to the Board shall have the qualifications required for the duties and the possibility to devote a sufficient amount of time to the work.

 According to the Policy on Diversity, Sampo’s Nomination and Compensation Committee shall identify, review and recommend candidates for the Board.
 The Nomination and Compensation Committee shall take the following factors into consideration, including such other factors as the Board may determine: